 - Don’t wear too tight clothes.
 Loose clothing allows air to keep your body dry.
 Sweat can be the culprit for your recurring vaginal infections.

 - Wear breathable clothes such as cotton.
 It wicks away the moisture and keeps the area dry.
 Cotton underwear also does not irritate skin like the synthetic ones do.

 - Avoid wearing those fabrics that make your vagina itchy and hot.
 Don’t wear polyester, spandex, Lycra, lace, tights etc. close to your sensitive area.

 Chemical irritants are one of the major causes of vaginal itching and burning.

 - Avoid fragrances added to products like toilet paper, laundry detergent and bubble bath.

 - Don’t use soaps to clean vagina.

 - Don’t use feminine hygiene sprays and douches.
-Remember, vagina is a self-cleaning organ.
+Remember, the vagina is a self-cleaning organ.
 Water is enough to clean it.